Use Advanced search for multiple words and phrases

 Perseverance furthers.

-"I went from 1 & 2 liter test batches to a small 15 liter processor and all went fine.
-When I bumped up to a 30 gal batch I got incomplete reactions and the emulsions during wash that can go with it.
+"I went from 1 and 2 liter test batches to a small 15-liter processor and all went fine.
+When I bumped up to a 30-gallon batch (114 liters) I got incomplete reactions and the emulsions during washing that can go with it.
 The washed and dried biodiesel looked great, but produced more glycerine when a sample was reprocessed.
 Following advice from Keith Addison at Journey to Forever I scaled down the volume of the batches, increased the temperature a few degrees, and increased processing time...
-It takes less time and it's less expensive to process it right the first time than to have to reprocess a batch. -- Tom Kelly, Biofuel mailing list.
+It takes less time and it's less expensive to process it right the first time than to have to reprocess a batch." -- Tom Kelly, Biofuel mailing list.

-Now Tom uses stir-washing and doesn't get emulsions.
+Now Tom stir-washes his biodiesel at high speed and doesn't get emulsions.

 "For anyone starting out or still in the R&D phase of scaling up and tweaking the process to improve quality, disregard anything other than the tried and tested directions at Journey to Forever.
 Read them and then re-read them.
 Follow the instructions, don't add or subtract anything and you will be making quality biodiesel." -- Tom Kelly, 5 Nov 2005